holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 3.2 Changing Governance

 Any Role Representative within a Circle may propose changing its Governance by circulating a **_“Proposal”_** to all other Role Representatives within the Circle, thus acting as **_“Proposer”_**.
-Before the Proposal is adopted, those other Role Representatives must have the opportunity to raise Tensions about adopting the Proposal.
-Each Tension so raised is considered an **_“Objection”_** if it meets the criteria defined herein, and the person who raised it becomes the **_“Objector”_**.
+Before the Proposal is adopted, those other Role Representatives must have the opportunity to raise concerns about adopting the Proposal.
+Each concern so raised is considered an **_“Objection”_** if it meets the criteria defined herein, and the person who raised it becomes the **_“Objector”_**.

 Proposals are considered adopted and amend Governance only once no Objections are so raised.
 If Objections are raised, the Proposer and each Objector must find a way to address the Objections before the Proposal is adopted.
 After any such effort, all Role Representatives within the Circle must have another opportunity to raise further Objections to the Proposal before its adoption.